12kharris/Tiny-Wheels-drf-API/README.md

 ## Models
-Below are the django models used in tthis project and their function
+Below are the django models used in this project and their function

 ### Profile
 The Profile model houses all information for a user beyond what is stored in the User model by django allauth.
 It is automatically created when a new user is created.